 Similarly, sales force automation uses software tools to automate and streamline business tasks within the sales process to maximize the efficiency of the repeatable processes a salesperson performs.

-The sales force automation market has increasingly moved to cloud-based “software as a service” solutions, including mobile platforms as salespeople increasing rely on mobile devices in accessing data while off premises.
+The sales force automation market has increasingly moved to cloud-based “software as a service” solutions, including mobile platforms, as salespeople increasingly rely on mobile devices to access data while off-premises.
 One research firm projects this market to grow from $1.84 billion in 2013 to $4.13 billion by 2018 as cloud-based services become more widely available and small-to-midsize businesses enter the market.

 Sales Acceleration Solutions